sbanal/kubee/README.md

 # Microservices with Horizontal Pod Autoscaling (HPA)

 Currently, our kubernetes workload do not support horizontal scalability.
-It is just configured to create two pods (replicas) to handle all the requests.
-To scale the number of replicas, Kubernetes' Horizontal Pod Autoscaling (HPA) has to be configured.
+It is just configured to create one replicas to handle all the requests.
+To scale the number of replicas up or down depending in workload, Kubernetes' Horizontal Pod Autoscaling (HPA) has to be configured.
 In the following steps, we will deploy a workload with HPA enabled and simulate a workload to increase the number of replicas used to handle the simulated load.

 Pre-requisite is to [install metrics-server](https://github.com/kubernetes-sigs/metrics-server#deployment).